PerfectMemory/mongoid-multitenancy/README.md

 end
 ```

-* When used with an *optional* tenant, the uniqueness constraint is not scoped if the item is shared, but is
+* When used with an *optional* tenant, the uniqueness constraint by default is not scoped if the item is shared, but is
   scoped to the client new item otherwise.
-Note that a private item cannot have the the value if a shared item
+Note that by default in that case a private item cannot have a value if a shared item
   already uses it.
+You can change that behaviour by setting the option `exclude_shared` to `true`.

 In the following case, 2 private articles can have the same slug if they belongs to 2 different clients.
 But if a shared
-article has the slug "slugA", no client will be able to use that slug again, like a standard validates_uniqueness_of does.
+article has the slug "slugA", no client will be able to use that slug again, like a standard `validates_uniqueness_of` does.

 ```ruby
 class Article